parklab/NGSCheckMate/README.md

 * Required arguments
 ```
--l FILE		A text file that lists input files and sample names (one per line; see Input file format)
+-l FILE		A text file that lists input fastq (or fastq.gz) files and sample names (one per line; see Input file format)

 -pt FILE	A binary pattern file (.pt) that lists flanking sequences of selected SNPs (included in the package; SNP/SNP.pt)